 However, tractor operators encounter a much more difficult and unstable environment than a stationary structure.
 As Newton’s First Law states, “an object in motion stays in motion.”
 If your structure isn’t properly balanced, then you’ll find it very difficult to operate your tractor in a safe and effective manner.
 Loads in your bucket will shift as you change direction, change speeds, and raise or lower the loader.
 Hidden ruts, holes, rocks, and stumps can create sudden changes in balance.
 Children, dogs, or tools might appear out of nowhere and create drastic shifts in momentum.
 Expecting the best, but planning for worst is a phrase that comes to mind and very fitting when operating a piece of equipment in which the consequences could be fatal.
-However, the cost to safely ballast your tractor could be easily under $1,000 and last for the duration of your tractor ownership.
+However, the cost to safely ballast your tractor could be around $1,000-$1,500 and last for the duration of your tractor ownership.
 Frankly, if you can afford a $20,000 tractor, then you can afford to operate it safely.

 There’s many ways that you can provide ballast weight on your tractor including three point hitch attachments, wheel weights, suitcase weights, liquid ballast, ballast boxes and more.
 These methods will all have pros and cons including price, permanence, ease of handling, location on the machine, and so on.
 This list could go on forever if given the time, but we’ll narrow it down into a few categories that hit the highlights.
 The most expensive forms of weight will include wheel weights and suitcase weights.
 In fact, on a price per pound basis, these two forms of ballast weight or almost absurdly high in cost coupled with the fact that neither will meet the minimum ballast requirement on their own.
 Suitcase weights are possibly the easiest type of weight to handle given the most typical weights are around 42 lbs, quite manageable compared with the alternatives.
 With such weights, you’ll need a weight bracket in addition to the suitcase weights themselves.
 Know that if you choose to order anything through Heavy Hitch, you can get 5% off with discount code GWT.